23 March 2023

 The needed documents are given below;

-– Trademark’s soft copy in case of a Logo in JPG format with dimension 8cm x 8cm
+– soft copy in case of the Logo / device mark in JPG format with dimension 8cm x 8cm

-In the case of a HUF or an individual -
+In the case the applicant is a HUF or an individual -

 – ID proof.